H1B0B0/twitch-Viewerbot/README.md

 A modern web application for generating Twitch views using proxies, built with a Flask backend and React frontend.

+## Disclaimer

+⚠️ **This tool is provided for educational purposes only** ⚠️

+Using this software to artificially inflate viewer counts may violate Twitch's Terms of Service.
+The developers are not responsible for any consequences resulting from the misuse of this application.

 ## Table of Contents

 - [Features](#features)